Thursday, 1 December 2022 - Seasonal Climate Summary for Tasmania - Product code IDCKGC27R0

 Notes

-This statement has been prepared based on information available at 3 pm on Thursday 1 December 2022.
+This statement has been prepared based on information available on Friday 7 March 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from